Ecological Corridors Project

 About the Algonquin to Adirondack Corridor

 The Algonquin to Adirondacks (A2A) Corridor is a critical ecological corridor that connects Algonquin Provincial Park in Ontario, Canada, to the Adirondack Park in New York, USA.
 It serves as a vital link for wildlife movement between the Boreal forests of Canada and the Appalachian Mountains in the United States.
+The Frontenac Arch Biosphere Region is an integral part of this larger ecological corridor, as it sits in the narrowest pinchpoint of the A2A corridor – an area already facing mounting pressure for wildlife movement due to ongoing and planned development (Figure 1).

 Fostering ecological connectivity within the FAB Region

 With funding from Parks Canada, in partnership with the Algonquin to Adirondacks Collaborative (A2A) and Plenty Canada, the Ecological Corridors project aims to pursue the Criteria for Ecological Corridors in Canada in strategic locations across the Frontenac Arch Biosphere Region.
-This project builds on previous modeling and mapping work done by A2A – including ongoing corridor mapping between the Algonquin highlands and the Adirondack mountains.
-Using an Ethical Space and Two-Eyed Seeing approach, this project seeks to further refine A2A’s wildlife models with local and Indigenous Knowledge to identify and select priority linkages within the FAB Region, and set management and stewardship goals for the selected corridor.
+This project builds on previous modeling and mapping work done by A2A – including ongoing ecological connectivity mapping between the Algonquin highlands and the Adirondack mountains.

 Focusing in: Ecological Corridors Participatory Mapping Workshop

-This knowledge and feedback also guided us in our selection of where to focus the next phase of our work: the Charleston Lake to the Thousand Islands area (Figure 4).
+This knowledge and feedback also guided us in our selection of where to focus the next phase of our work: the Charleston Lake to the Thousand Islands area (Figure 5).
 Workshop participants reported many on-the-land sightings of threatened and culturally significant species there, highlighting the significance of this area and its importance for ecological connectivity.
 There will be multiple opportunities to maintain and restore connectivity in this area, one of which will be to incorporate wildlife design elements into upcoming development projects, especially in the proposed expansion of Highway 401 between Gananoque and Mallorytown.

 How are we using Two-Eyed Seeing and Ethical Space frameworks in this project?